The cost of membership is $15 per calendar year ($10 concession) with an additional cost of $5 for mailing of the monthly Newsletters.

 There is also recording equipment available for those who are undertaking oral history projects.
-You can arrange to borrow this by speaking with the Museum Supervisor on Fridays.
+You can arrange to borrow this by speaking with the Museum Supervisor on Tuesdays or Fridays.

 We aim to provide training opportunities in the area of Museum practices based on access to professional trainers and available funding.
 If you have a particular interest in learning skills in a certain area please speak with a supervisor or ask at a General Meeting as there may be others with similar interests.

 It is understood that by accepting membership of the BVHS Inc that you agree to treat with respect, all members of the BVHS Inc, paid workers and clients of the Society.
 Every member has the right to their own opinion and expressions of criticism should be done in a responsible way through appropriate channels including the internal grievance procedure.

 For insurance purposes we are required to keep a record of members who are in the building at all times.
 In case of fire or other serious emergencies we need to know that nobody is trapped so please sign in and out.
 The book is located on the Back Verandah.

 Also please ensure that you follow all Covid-19 protocols.
 Go to the Covid-19 protocols page.

 Please try to give responsible notification if you are unable to meet a commitment you have made at the Museum.
 It is understood that we all have other commitments and that unforeseen circumstances arise, so we would appreciate if you could ring and leave a message, giving as much notice as possible so that other arrangements can be made.
 As we are only able to check the phone once or twice a week, this is especially important in the case of Custodial and Supervisory commitments.

 All documents concerning BVHS Inc and the Mullumbimby Museum, created for distribution to the general public need to be approved by a quorum of the committee, preferably at a General Meeting.